geonetwork/core-geonetwork/docs/manual/docs/user-guide/publishing/managing-privileges.md

 * The metadata has editing privilege in the group(s) where the user is a *reviewer* / *editor*.

+!!! note

+    The default behavior allows editors who own a metadata record to always edit it.
+An administrator can change this by disabling the *Users can always edit their own metadata* setting in [System Configuration](../../administrator-guide/configuring-the-catalog/system-configuration.md#metadata-privileges).
+When disabled, ownership alone does not grant editing rights — editors must have explicit editing privileges through their group membership.

 # Setting Privileges